 He's a big state government guy.

-He loves using state government, but he is anti-federal government.
+He loves us in state government.

 Well, that's an interesting thing.

-Uh he he he he he believes in the benevolent use of it.
+He believes in the benevolent use of it.

-He's not, from what I can tell, interested in very many limits on state government power, but federal government, get them out of my eyesight.
+He's not, from what I can tell, interested in very many limits on state government power.

-I don't even want to smell them, is his attitude.
+I don't even want to smell them is his attitude.

-If he gets elected president, and if he if he keeps that attitude, uh, and he's I think he's articulating his view on federal government overreach regulation, too much power extremely well.
+If he gets elected president, and if he keeps that attitude and he's, I think he's articulating his view on federal government overreach, regulation, too much power extremely well, it'd be fascinating to see if that attitude about the federal government held up when he's got the reins of power.

 I remember Schwarzenegger.

-Schwarzenegger, uh if I had been governor and been treated like Schwarzenegger was, I would have been happy to get it over with and get out of there.
+Schwarzenegger, if I had been governor and been treated like Schwarzenegger was, I would have been happy to get it over with and get out of there.

 The power.